 - Have a solution with a high value proposition for that problem;

-- Have the initial resources and business model to be successful if given an assist at crucial times.
+- Have the initial resources and business model to be successful if assisted at this inflection point.

-Aqualyst then contracts with the companies to provide mentors, experts and improved access to resources, stakeholders and customers.
+Aqualyst then collaborates with the companies to provide mentors, experts and improved access to resources, stakeholders and customers.